 Recommended program: World Teach

-Tanzania’s official languages are English and Swahili, yet over 100 different languages are spoken across the country (making it East Africa’s most linguistically diverse country).
-English teaching jobs are the most common employment opportunity for foreign educators in Tanzania, although there are often plenty of other subjects to choose from too, including science, math, and even health education.
-The openness to foreign teachers can be partially credited to the work of the Tanzanian Ministry of Education, and their partnerships that allow foreign teachers to locate jobs at local schools in Tanzania.
+Uganda’s official languages are English and Swahili, yet over 100 different languages are spoken across the country (making it East Africa’s most linguistically diverse country).
+English teaching jobs are the most common employment opportunity for foreign educators in Uganda, although there are often plenty of other subjects to choose from too, including science, math, and even health education.
+The openness to foreign teachers can be partially credited to the work of the Ugandan Ministry of Education, and their partnerships that allow foreign teachers to locate jobs at local schools in Uganda.

 A note from GoAbroad